 There’s a reason why the omniscience of God is typically ignored in statements related to the problem of evil.
 God’s all-knowing nature is often the reason He allows evil to occur.

 As a parent, I bet you can relate.
 How many times have you allowed your kids to suffer some apparent evil in order to accomplish a more lasting goal?
 From a child’s perspective, the hypodermic needle is obviously evil, but as a parent I understand the long term benefit of an inoculation.
 From a teenager’s perspective, suffering from a poor decision may feel like an unnecessary evil, but as a parent I understand the long term benefit of learning from one’s mistakes.
 My greater understanding as an adult explains why I often allow my kids to scrape their knees, stumble for a season, or suffer some other apparent evil.
 I have a long-term goal in mind for them, and given my more expansive perspective and wisdom, I allow my kids to learn (sometime the hard way).
+If God does exist, His wisdom and knowledge of future events would certainly be far more expansive than our own.
+Click To Tweet

 If God does exist, His wisdom and knowledge of future events would certainly be far more expansive than our own.
 As our eternal Father, he may simply allow some forms of apparent evil because he knows better and has our long term well-being in mind.
 It’s tempting for me, as a mere human, to think about what I would do if I were God.
 Would I exercise my power and eliminate all evil?
 I don’t think so.
 Jacques Marie Louis Monsabré, the former pastor at Notre, in a moment of enlightened clarity, once said the following: